refugee-stories/brandon-gardner-backend/README.md

 ## Delete A Story <a name="delete-story"></a>

-/Deletes an already approved story.
+_Deletes an already approved story.
 Does not operate on pending stories.
-Please use reject/
+Please use reject_

 _POST Request /api/admin/stories/delete/:id_